What Is GPS Spoofing? [The threat fake GPS presents to businesses]

 How do fake GPS signals work?

 GPS (Global Positioning System) is a system of 30+ navigational satellites.
 Devices use their signals to pinpoint an exact location.
 But these signals need to travel 12,550 miles to reach a receiver antenna, meaning they tend to be weak.
-By using simple radio transmitters, it is possible to emit signals to GPS receivers - such as smartphones - which could easily be stronger and clearer than the satellites signals, due to a shorter distance between the transmitter and receiver.
+By using simple radio transmitters, it is possible to emit signals to GPS receivers - such as smartphones - which could easily be stronger and clearer than satellite signals, due to a shorter distance between the transmitter and receiver.
 The transmitter signal would replace the official GPS signal, and the receiver location could be faked.
 Most devices and navigational systems are designed to accept the strongest signal, meaning they ignore the genuine signal in favor of the counterfeit one.
 Nowadays, radio transmitters are cheap online, and GPS spoofing apps are vastly available for Android devices even at the Play Store.

 GPS spoofing is just one way that fraudsters fake their location.
 Other approaches to location spoofing include the use of: